adriamooney/caring-spruce-41061/src/pages/index.md

       Bhanga Tech empowers dispensaries and growers to maximize inventory potential
     features:
-      - title: Effortlessly recommend the best
+      - title: Make Better Recommendations
         content: >
           Our team of cannabis loving data scientists can help you make automatic recommendations to your customers, assist with forecasting,